cousinitt/Containerized_Development_Environments/README.md

 If I could package these up in a Docker container, and develop for a while, (until I get frustrated or buy a new toy) then cleanup would be as simple as getting rid of a container.
-That's the good news.
-The bad news is that you have zero access to hardware.
-If there is some nice script to flash your board, you are out of luck.
-You will have to hack something together on your filesystem, or perhaps use a virtual machine.

-So, not a silver bullet, but maybe I'll figure something out.
+You (should) also be able to flash the firmware, because it is possible to give your Docker container access to a device file, like `/dev/ttyUSB0`, by supplying `--device=/dev/ttyUSB0` to the docker container `run` or `start` command.
+I do believe that you have to have the device attached before you start the container.

 # So, what do I do with `Dockerfile`?